Shlawpers/trailarr-plex/docs/user-guide/settings/general-settings/index.md

 Frequency (in minutes) to check for new media in Radarr/Sonarr.

 !!! info Restart Required
 Changing this setting will require a restart of the app (container) to take effect.

+### Respect Plex Pass

+- Default is `false`

+When enabled, Trailarr checks Plex for an existing trailer before attempting a download and skips if one exists.
+You must restart the container after toggling this setting for the change to apply.

 ## File Settings